The Glorious Adventure (1922 film): Plot

-As described in a film magazine, Hugh Argyle, a lad of about 14 years, leaves home and bids goodbye to his sweetheart, the Lady Beatrice Fair, and promises to treasure the locket she has given him.
+Hugh Argyle, a lad of about 14 years, leaves home and bids goodbye to his sweetheart, the Lady Beatrice Fair, and promises to treasure the locket she has given him.
 Years later he returns after being notified that he is heir to vast estates and a title.
 He sends word of his coming to Lady Beatrice, now a young woman.

 On the boat, Walter Roderick plans to have Hugh killed and to take his place himself.
 His henchman Bulfinch stabs Hugh and throws him overboard.
 Roderick then betrays his hireling and Bulfinch is taken to England in chains, vowing revenge on Roderick.

 The Lady Beatrice is forced to entertain King Charles II of England, who takes a fancy to her.
 Nell Gwyn, who is one of the guests, is a bit rough and engages in rude pranks whenever the occasion arises.

 Roderick, believing Hugh dead, claims his estates, being aided by a rascally solicitor.
 He bows to Lady Beatrice, who cannot believe that this man is really Hugh.
 Forced to journey to London, Lady Beatrice stops at an inn where Roderick is staying.
 Hugh turns up and not only puts up an excellent fight with Roderick, but with half a dozen blades.
 Lady Beatrice falls in love with him, but, for some unknown reason, Hugh does not make known his identity.

 After much plotting and counter-plotting, Hugh is in London to marry Lady Beatrice when he encounters Roderick and is made his prisoner.
 She, fearing imprisonment for her debt, marries Bulfinch, who is condemned to die on the marrow.
 The Great Fire of London (1666) breaks out, and Bulfinch escapes and seeks the Lady Beatrice.
 He carries her all over London, through flames and over debris, looking for a safe place.
 Hugh appears and they are trapped until Bulfinch saves them, claiming Lady Beatrice as a bride.
 Just as it appears to be the darkest for the two lovers, Mrs. Bullfinch and several children appear, and he leaves with his family.